HyperstackDemos/DreamTalkDemo/README.md

 ```
 It should output `True`.

-Note: there's no need to install the requirements at `./dreamtalk/requirements.txt`, as the relevant dependencies have already been included at the local requirement files.
+Note: there's no need to install the requirements at `./dreamtalk/requirements.txt`, as the relevant dependencies have already been included at the local requirements file.

 ## Checkpoints